chifman/Constru/README.md

 ### Introduction

-This algorithm measures how the relative expression of each gene enhances or antagonizes the association between a prognostic marker and patient survival.
+This algorithm measures how the relative expression of each gene comprising a tumor gene expression data matrix enhances or antagonizes the association between a prognostic variable and patient survival.

-Three different strategies were used.
+Three different strategies may be employed.

 **Strategy 1: "constru_continuous"**

-The simplest method is to include the association as a interaction term in the cox regression.
+The most straightforward approach is to model each gene’s effect on the prognostic variable as an interaction term in cox regression analysis.

 **Strategy 2: "constru"**

 Cox regression assumes that continuous predictors have a linear relationship with the outcome.
-However, multiple studies have shown that the prognostic and predictive power of immune signatures may be restricted to distinct tumor subgroups with favorable immunogenic properties.
-The discrete partitions of the subgroups often result in non-continuous relationships.
+However, multiple tumor profiling studies have shown that the prognostic or predictive power of a variable may be restricted to a distinct tumor subgroup with compatible molecular properties.
+The discrete partitions between subgroups often result in non-continuous relationships.

 As such, the second method separates the samples by gene expression tertile before performing cox regression.
 The results of the cox regression of the first and third tertile is used to calculate a parity score to quantify the effect.
 The three parity scores calculated are as follows: